bemunin/oc-playground/README.md

 # oc-playground
-Various experiment on AI, Isaac Sim and Robotics
+Various experiment on AI, Nvidia Isaac Stack and Robotics